BA-BEL/nba-portal-DABC-P3/data/README.md

 Data was sourced from the [SeatGeak API](https://platform.seatgeek.com/)

-- Returns geocoordinates of each team API
+- API Returns geocoordinates of each team in the NBA, in addition to information about upcoming home games and the average price for those games.

+    * API data is merged with team establishment data in team_info_common.csv (from first database) and written to merge_df.csv, which is where the team profile information is derived.